cortex-js/cortexjs.io/src/_pages/mathlive-guide-customizing.md

 ## CSS Variables

-Some CSS variables can be used to modify the appearance of the mathfield:
+Some CSS variables (custom properties) can be used to modify the appearance of the mathfield:

 * `--hue`: (0...360) default is 212 (light blue).
 The default colors below are derived from this variable